 By the time that I was a student in New York a lot of the work that I came across was politically inclined.
 It was very much about critiquing and putting institutions to task for not involving women, artists of colour and gay artists in a serious way.
 It was dealing with all of those issues in a very didactic fashion.

 For me art is a muscle, it’s a live thing inside of me, so I had to keep that muscle exercised.
 So I knew I had to do something flexible in order to keep those connections between the imaginary, the conceived and the made.
 So I drew and that’s when I started to make those watercolours that are my pinup series.
 I don’t know how I came to create this work where I’m not concerned about boundaries, about how a woman is supposed to be represented.
 These drawings came out of me because they had to.
-They were re-representations of the magazines I had around me, these magazines I picked up off the street that I could afford one or two of.
-I was taking these images of idealized women, fictitious, androgynous little models, and turning them into a version of what I thought reality is: the painful, poetic realness of being a woman.
+They were re-representations of the magazines I had around me.
+These magazines I picked up off the street, that I could afford one or two of.
+I was taking these images of idealized women, fictitious, androgynous, little models and turning them into a version of what I thought reality is: the painful, poetic realness of being a woman.

 That seed spun into many, many, new, bigger versions of itself.
 It’s continued thus far.

-WANGECHI MUTU is illustrated by DIRIYE OSMAN.
+Graphic art by DIRIYE OSMAN.